 Death Announcement -- Submitting Obituary to Newspapers

 The obituary that gets published in the local newspaper is often shorter than the obituary included in funeral programs or other printed funeral material.
-Below is a quick guide for submitting obituaries or death announcements to the newspaper.
+Below is a quick guide for submitting death announcements or obituary for newspaper.
 Also see our article on Funeral Announcements.

 "NAME", "AGE", of PLACE OF RESIDENCE, died (can also say "passed away", went to heaven, etc.), "DATE" (can include optional cause of death).